Home / Bone & Joint / Bunions: More than just a toe problem

 Pain and tenderness are the most common bunion complaints, but symptoms can worsen over time.

-“They’re usually caused by pronation, which is flattening of your arch, or hypermobility of your foot,” said Dr. Amy Jaeger, a Marshfield Clinic Health System podiatrist.
+“They’re often caused by excessive pronation, which is flattening of your arch, or hypermobility of your foot,” said Dr. Brian Rougeux, a Marshfield Clinic podiatrist.

-Bunions aren’t genetic, but they may be common among members of the same family because people get their foot structure from their parents.
+Bunions aren’t genetic, but they may be common among members of the same family because people inherit faulty mechanical foot structure from their parents.
+This makes a person more prone to developing a bunion.

 Bunions aren’t just cosmetic problems